 Yet LRT does more than just modernise mobility: it also breathes new life into the urban environment.

 Luas is a classic example of this.
 Luas has breathed new life into Dublin City and is loved by all her citizens.

-An alternative to cars in cities, freed from the constraints of traffic jams, light rail provides speed, frequency, on-time performance and accessibility.
+An alternative to cars in cities, light rail provides speed, frequency, on-time performance, and accessibility.

 The trams are manufactured in La Rochelle, France by Alstom Transport.

 They are model type Citadis 301,401, 402, and 502.

 The trams range from 40m - 55m.